mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 reaction operations.

-The Kokirrak is a preferred ship for flagship operations due to its extensive admiral’s quarters, which include command and communications equipment, as well
+The Kokirrak is a preferred ship for flagship operations due to its extensive admiral's quarters, which include command and communications equipment, as well

 DREADNOUGHT **CLASS:KOKIRRAK**